GhostTheBoo/Plandomizer/README.md

 -1 is a default value.
 If all values are left as default then the entire bonus level will give default rewards.
 If even 1 reward is changed, everything else will give nothing.

+## Equipment

+If the replace button is pressed, the equipment will be set to exactly what values have been entered.
+If left alone or pressed default, the equipment will have Vanilla stats and abilities.
+FAKE, Detection Saber, and Edge of Ultima do not have default stats so they will be 0's and no abilities if they are not replaced.

 # Warnings

 This tool allows the replacement of almost anything with almost anything else.
 The game however does not usually enjoy doing such.
 Here are some warnings for each section.
 If anything is unclear, please ask me in Discord so I can help explain.